daixingxingfly/git0309/readme.txt

 my first git test
-git is a distributed version control system git is free software distributed under the GPL
+git is a distributed version control system git is free software distributed under the GPL creating a new branch is quick
-试试中文